HassanMohamedGit/OpenH264-RealTime-steg/README.md

 This software should be used, reproduced, and modified only for informational and nonprofit purposes.

-### This repo contains the complete description of the experimental results in the paper "Real-Time Motion Estimation Based Video Steganography with Preserved Consistency and Local Optimality" (under review).
+### This repo contains the complete description of the experimental results in the paper "Real-Time Motion Estimation Based Video Steganography with Preserved Consistency and Local Optimality" [1].

 ## The structure of the repo is:
 ### 1. Demo: